cboots/RGBD-to-Mesh/README.md

 NOTE:
 -------------------------------------------------------------------------------
-This project requires a CUDA-capable graphics card, as well as OpenNI and an Xbox Kinect to run a live demonstration.
+This project requires a CUDA-capable graphics card, as well as Boost, OpenNI and an Xbox Kinect to run a live demonstration.

 -------------------------------------------------------------------------------